PrioritySoftware/PrioritySoftware.github.io/_sdk/Execute-FormLoads.md

 WHERE CURDATE = '03/22/23';

-/* the interface is defined as using XML files */ EXECUTE INTERFACE 'DUMPORDXML', SQL.TMPFILE, '-ou8' '-L', :O1, '-f', :OUTFILE;
+/* the interface is defined as using XML files */ EXECUTE INTERFACE 'DUMPORDXML', '', '-ou8'
+ '-L', :O1, '-f', :OUTFILE;

 LABEL 99;